warren-bank/print-apk-signature/README.md

 #### Summary:

-Command-line shell script to print the signature of a signed Android APK (Application Package Kit) file.
+Command-line shell script to print the signature of a _JAR-signed_ Android APK (Application Package Kit) file.

 #### Usage: